google/dnae/README.md

         ```

     -   Have a look at the sample service in folder “services/service-example”
-        to see how you can interact with the DoubleClick APIs through the
+        to see how you can interact with the GMP/DoubleClick APIs through the
         connectors included in DNAE, how to get the configuration data from an
         external Spreadsheet, how to elaborate the data before pushing it to Big
         Query and so on..